DonP1r3lly/DonP1r3lly/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

-I am a data engineer passionate about computer science and the new challenges of each day.
+I have experienced many failures over the past few years, and ultimately, all of this has led me back to the field of computer science.
+Do not be afraid of failing;

-I began my studies in materials engineering with a master's degree in robotics and programming in Python, followed by several certifications in mechanical design of parts as well as molds and welding pieces.
-I have participated in mechanical design competitions for 3 years and visited the Goodyear Innovation Center in Luxembourg.
-From 2019 to 2021, I gained significant knowledge in mechanical design, product design, and materials strength.
-Additionally, I founded a startup called Martinez99 3D in Luxembourg with the aim of manufacturing parts at home using 3D printing.
-However, after a major setback and upon the recommendation of a friend, I discovered the field of data.
-I then resumed my skills in MATLAB and Python programming, realizing my true potential.
-Furthermore, with the help of advanced technology, I developed my skills in SQL programming, database management, and machine learning.
+Do what you feel you must do, as long as you do not harm others.

 ## More about me:

-- 🔭 I’m currently working on Spain
+- 🔭 I’m currently on Spain
-- 🌱 I’m currently learning IA and Machine Learning
+- 🌱 I’m currently learning too much things
-- 👯 I’m looking to collaborate on anyone
+- 👯 I’m looking to collaborate on anyone, except fake hackers.. there too much on social media, i can't with this hehehe
 - 💬 Ask me about anything
 - ⚡ Fun fact: I love data and Cars competition like Formula 1